bitrise-io/devcenter/docs/code-signing/ios-code-signing/create-signed-ipa-for-xcode.md

 If you're all set, proceed to setting up IPA export in your workflow:

-1. Make sure you have the `Xcode Archive for iOS` step in the app's Workflow Editor, depending on your project type.
+1. Make sure you have the `Xcode Archive & Export for iOS` step in the app's Workflow Editor, depending on your project type.
 Select your step.

 1. Set the `Select method for export` input of the step to the type of code signing you want to use.